-The insurer shall report for all companies within the group, regardless of place of incorporation.
-Therefore, it shall report the overall group position based on its most recent audited general purpose financial statements.
+The insurer shall report for all companies within the group, regardless of their place of incorporation.
+Therefore, the insurer shall report the overall group position based on its most recent audited general-purpose financial statements.

 Insurance Group details of with unaudited statements